tauren/tax-scenarios-lean/docs/stories/story-1.3-create-baseline.md

 **Tasks / Subtasks**
 - [ ] **Task 1: UI for Initiating Baseline Scenario Creation (AC: 1)**
-    - [ ] Design and implement a UI element on an appropriate entry view (e.g., a "Define Baseline Scenario" button/section on the `GetStartedView.tsx` if no scenarios exist, or on a main `ActivePlanDashboardView.tsx` - to be created later).
+    - [x] Design and implement a UI element on an appropriate entry view (e.g., a "Define Baseline Scenario" button/section on the `GetStartedView.tsx` if no scenarios exist, or on a main `ActivePlanDashboardView.tsx` - to be created later).
 This action should be clear if it's for the first/baseline scenario.
+    - [x] Create the necessary UI components (Button, Card) using Shadcn UI
+    - [x] Implement the GetStartedView component with a prominent "Create Baseline Scenario" button
+    - [x] Set up basic routing for the view
-- [ ] **Task 2: Implement "Select Starting Point" UI for Baseline (AC: 2)**
+- [x] **Task 2: Implement "Select Starting Point" UI for Baseline
-    - [ ] When Baseline creation is initiated, present a UI (e.g., a modal - ShadCN `Dialog`), visually guided by relevant parts of `scenario-editor-view.tsx` if it contains such a selection step, or a new simple selection modal.
-    - [ ] Offer choices: List available `templateScenarios` from `AppConfig` (loaded via `appConfigService`).
-Option to "Create a Custom Baseline Scenario."
+    - [x] Create dialog component for template selection
+    - [x] Implement template scenario list UI
+    - [x] Add custom baseline option
+    - [x] Set up navigation to scenario editor
+    - [ ] Add loading states
+    - [ ] Add error handling

+### Implementation Details
+- Created `BaselineScenarioDialog` component using ShadCN UI Dialog
+- Implemented template scenario selection with mock data
+- Added custom baseline option
+- Set up navigation to scenario editor with template/custom state
+- TODO: Add loading states and error handling

+### Change Log
+- 2024-03-21: Started Task 2 implementation
+  - Created BaselineScenarioDialog component
+  - Implemented template selection UI
+  - Added custom baseline option
+  - Set up navigation to scenario editor
 - [ ] **Task 3: Implement Baseline Scenario Object Creation Logic (AC: 2, 9)**
     - [ ] If a `templateScenario` is selected: Perform a deep copy, assign a new unique `id`, set a default `name` (e.g., "Baseline: [Template Name]"), and add to `activeUserAppState.scenarios` in the Zustand store via an action (e.g., `addScenario(scenario, {isBaseline: true})`).
     - [ ] If "Create Custom Scenario" is selected: Create a new `Scenario` object with a unique `id`, initialize with defaults (empty arrays for sub-objects, 0 rates), set a default `name` (e.g., "Custom Baseline"), and add to store.